 Attribute mapping when automatically updating the database

 To set this, the attributes in Symplify must know the name of the file column header.
-To map a file column header to an attribute, you click on the attribute name and type the column header and Save changes.
+To map a file column header to an attribute, you click on the cog-icon and select Edit.

 Column headers in your file that can not be matched with either an attribute name or an added file header name will be interpreted as new data and will create an attribute with the column header name.
 Learn more about this on Magic mapping.